Elmauro117/EDA-CO2-emissions-UN-/README.md

 # EDA-CO2-emissions-UN-
-A simple EDA to see how CO2 emissions around the world have evolved through the years
+A simple EDA to see how CO2 emissions around the world have evolved through the years.

+The dataset is from KAGGLE, it works very well to practice simple lines of cod, data cleaning and plotting.